Myanmar only opened its borders to foreign visitors recently, and hasn’t caught up with the influx of visitors flowing into the country.

 Ethnic and religious conflicts continue in Myanmar, making travel dangerous in a number of regions.
 Common regions that many countries have flagged as "do not travel" zones include: parts of the Rakhine State, Kachin state, and the border areas with China, Laos, Thailand, India and Bangladesh.

 Before you step off-the-beaten-path, do your research thoroughly.
 It's important to read what your travel insurance policy covers you for before you end up in a particular region that has a government warning.
 Some policies can cover you if you travel to areas that have a warning against travel, while other policies exclude any expenses that arise from that area.

 Restrictions have eased, elements of democracy have been introduced, but issues remain for those who wish to travel in Myanmar in an ethical way.

-There are areas in Myanmar that are closed for security issues, or will require special permission.
+Ethnic and religious conflicts continue in Myanmar making travel to these areas dangerous and in some cases, illegal.
 Find out where you can explore safely, and where strict restrictions are in place.